nmisyats/4k-intro-template/README.md

 .\capture_main.exe
 ```

-Note that the capture executable is non-compressed and non fullscreen debug mode by default.
+Note that the capture executable is non-compressed.
 Once capture is complete, the video capture `capture.mp4` is generated.